 Why have animal fats been demonized?

-Animal fats got a bad reputation because they are high in saturated fats.
-Do you know how saturated fats got a bad rep?
-Primarily because of the now debunked cholesterol hypothesis.
-The cholesterol hypothesis, in a nutshell, hypothesized that saturated fat and dietary cholesterol gunked up the arteries and caused plaque to build up in your arteries.
+And the reason why this was a problem was because of the now-debunked cholesterol hypothesis.
+The cholesterol hypothesis, in a nutshell, hypothesized that saturated fat and dietary cholesterol gunked up the arteries and caused plaque to build up in your blood vessels.

-There are numerous pieces of research I could go over to show you that saturated fat is not a villain, but I will only touch on some of the most convincing and largest studies.
+There are numerous pieces of research we could go over to show that saturated fat is not a villain, but I will only touch on some of the most convincing and largest studies.

 5 Major Studies in Defense of Animal Fats